-Recently, a good-for-you snack sample landed on my desk that was so delicious, I called up a nutritionist to ask: Are they really as healthy as they sound?
+When a delicious and good for you snack sample landed on my desk, I called a nutritionist to ask if it was really as healthy as it seemed.

 "Absolutely!
-I love them," Jenna Gorham, registered dietitian, told me, much to my relief.
-She said that a friend turned her on to them.
+I love them," said Jenna Gorham, a registered dietitian.
+She mentioned that one of her friends turned her on to them.

 They taste great